About the Journal

 The Asian-Australasian Journal of Food Safety and Security adheres to the I4OC standard for open citations, ensuring that all content is accessible to users or institutions free of charge.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI (Budapest Open Access Initiative) definition of open access.

-The articles in Asian-Australasian Journal of Food Safety and Security are open access articles licensed under the terms of the Creative Commons Attribution 4.0 International License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Each article is assigned a unique Crossref DOI (Digital Object Identifier), making it instantly searchable and citable.
+The articles are open access and licensed under the terms of the Creative Commons Attribution 4.0 International License (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 Digital Preservation